| William Eaton

 personal history" and "stopping the world".
 He began to imagine and create

+the remarkably innovative instruments for which he is noted.
 While this was not a time for performance before large human audiences,

 he began playing pieces in a variety of solitary settings, on a cliff in